Allied Healthcare Professionals Training Grants

 SPECIAL STUDY MODULES FOR MEDICAL STUDENTS

-OCH will support four fourth year medical student SSMs in 2020.
-Offer of further places will be made in October 2020 for the next cohort.
+OCH supported four fourth year medical student SSMs in 2020.
+Offer of further places will be made in October 2021 for the next cohort.

 Haematology is at the forefront of the application of science and novel technologies in clinical medicine, pioneering treatments such as bone marrow transplants, immunotherapy, multi-agent cancer chemotherapy and targeted therapies which have really revolutionized care of patients with a range of blood disorders over recent years.